MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 To complete that assessment, do the following steps:

 1. Discover and get readiness information about your VBA macros and add-ins by using the [Readiness Toolkit](https://go.microsoft.com/fwlink/p/?linkid=859119).
 You can run the Readiness Toolkit on client devices across your entire organization.
-For more information, see [Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).
+For more information, see [Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).

 2. Use the reports to identify the readiness status of your add-ins and get recommendations about how to fix any VBA macro issues that were identified.